TyOverby/tyoverby.github.io/posts/webassembly.md

 `"use asm";` as the first statement.

 Unlike NaCl and PNaCl, asm.js saw lots of adoption!
-Because it was a subset of javascript, it worked in every browser; though it was faster in Fire Fox because of the explicit support for ahead-of-time compilation.
+Because it was a subset of javascript, it worked in every browser; though it was faster in Firefox because of the explicit support for ahead-of-time compilation.
 Many game engines support publishing their games to the web via emscripten and asm.js.